-A sense of awe, Developed through: wonder and the appreciation of beauty in language and literacy through quality texts that mystery immerse the children in literature the wonder of numbers, formulae and equations and the wonder of infinity and 'nothing' in maths; wonder and mystery as the basis of science; children to ask questions and engage in research to seek answers exploration of beauty in the arts; wonder at the diversity of environments and people; supported by our PSHE curriculum and the Great British Values RE - the idea of mystery and questions with no clear answers; Use of a 'Big Question' - enquiry led units of work; Forest School, fostering a sense of awe and wonder for the natural environment; Images of world landscape and wonders of the world to focus upon during assemblies Use of Picture News to ensure real life awe, wonder and mysteries can be explored A sense of Developed through: transience and Imagining oneself as someone else or escaping into other worlds through constant change literature; questions of beginning, creation and evolution and of birth, life, death and renewal; history - being in touch with past people, exploring the commitment of significant people in history; BLS timeline to contextualise history for pupils exploring the nature and importance of invention exploration and developing empathy with people from other times in history.
-Geography: local studies and changing landscapes, particularly through our year 6 residential visit to Stackpole.
-A sense of pattern, Developed through: order and purpose maths - exploring pattern and order; shape and regularity; truth, certainty and likelihood.
-RE - exploring ideas of their own purpose, patterns and order in their life and the lives of others.
-Scientific enquiry work PE elements of dance and gym/general fitness Discussion of roles within society and that all are needed to maintain pattern and order.
+A sense of awe, wonder and mystery the appreciation of beauty in language and literacy through quality texts that immerse the children in literature the wonder of numbers, formulae and equations and the wonder of infinity and 'nothing' in maths; wonder and mystery as the basis of science; children to ask questions and engage in research to seek answers exploration of beauty in the arts; wonder at the diversity of environments and people; supported by our PSHE curriculum and the Great British Values RE - the idea of mystery and questions with no clear answers; Use of a 'Big Question' - enquiry led units of work; Forest School, fostering a sense of awe and wonder for the natural environment; Images of world landscape and wonders of the world to focus upon during assemblies Use of Space Makers as a reflection tool A sense of transience and constant change Developed through: Imagining oneself as someone else or escaping into other worlds through literature; questions of beginning, creation and evolution and of birth, life, death and renewal; history - being in touch with past people, exploring the commitment of significant people in history; exploring the nature and importance of invention

+• exploration and developing empathy with people from other times in history.
+Geography: local studies and changing landscapes, particularly through our year 6 residential visit to Swanage.
+Developed through: • maths - exploring pattern and order; shape and regularity; truth, A sense of certainty and likelihood. pattern, order and • RE - exploring ideas of their own purpose, patterns and order in their purpose life and the lives of others. • Scientific enquiry work • PE elements of dance and gym/general fitness Discussion of roles within society and that all are needed to maintain pattern and order.
 Is the purpose of any one person greater than that of another?
 A sense that we belong to a bigger story - part of God's plan from creation to the present and beyond.

-An awareness that there is often more to things than meets the eye

-- Exploration of parables, myths and legends - Exploration of ritual, worship, signs and symbols found in different faiths - PSHE and Anti-bullying week evaluate the role of people in a bullying situation e.g. bystanders.
-Looking at the motivation for bullying. - Discussion of messages within bible stories that are not always explicitly written; - Use of visual stimulus during assemblies to invite children to share what they see and think does it matter that we see and think differently. - Art appreciation use of art from various times and cultures as a stimulus in guided reading

-A sense of the quality of silence and reflection and the ability to listen

-- Opportunities for reflection and response our planned into worship; stillness the memory garden is a special place to be quiet and still; - developing the ability to be physically and mentally still - RE developing the ability to listen and respect the views, and/or beliefs, of others in relation to the 'Big Question'. - Daily opportunities for silence and reflection built in to the school day e.g. before lunch, during circle time, PSHE, RE - Reflection areas in all classrooms; these are in constant use and promote the importance of silence/reflection - Coming in and leaving the hall for assemblies in a silent reflective mode - Use of music to support reflection time and the listening skills.
+Developed through: Exploration of parables, myths and legends An awareness • Exploration of ritual, worship, signs and symbols found in different that there is often faiths more to things than meets the PSHE and Anti-bullying week - evaluate the role of people in a bullying situation e.g. bystanders.
+Looking at the motivation for eye bullying. • Discussion of messages within bible stories that are not always explicitly written; • Use of visual stimulus during assemblies to invite children to share what they see and think - does it matter that we see and think differently. • Art appreciation - use of art from various times and cultures as a stimulus in guided reading Developed through: • Opportunities for reflection and response - our planned into worship; stillness - the memory garden is a special place to be guiet and still; A sense of the quality of silence Space makers as a tool for reflection. and reflection and developing the ability to be physically and mentally still • RE - developing the ability to listen and respect the views, and/or the ability to beliefs, of others in relation to the 'Biq Question'. listen Daily opportunities for silence and reflection built in to the school day e.g. before lunch, during circle time, PSHE, RE Robins Nest - safe space for children to go Reflection areas in all classrooms; these are in constant use and promote the importance of silence/reflection • Coming in and leaving the hall for assemblies in a silent reflective mode Use of music to support reflection time and the listening skills.
+Developed through: